ekoi/repository-assistant-service/README.md

 - **FastAPI**: A modern, fast web framework for building APIs with Python.
 - **Uvicorn**: An ASGI server for running FastAPI applications.
 - **Starlette**: The underlying ASGI framework for FastAPI.
-- **Emoji**: A library for adding emoji support to Python applications.
-- **Importlib-metadata**: A library for accessing the metadata for installed Python packages.

 These dependencies can be installed using the following command:
 ### 2. Dependencies <a name="dependencies"></a>